 The data calibration and shower reconstruction was carried out using the standard pipeline implemented in \texttt{lstchain v0.9} \citep{ruben_lopez_coto_2022_6458862}.
-To separate pixels containing Cherenkov light emitted by the atmospheric shower particles from background noise, the image cleaning taking into account the pixel-wise noise fluctuations was applied (LST Collaboration, in prep.).
-This method exploits background level information provided by dedicated interleaved pedestal events (containing only noise) acquired during observations at a rate of 100 Hz to reduce the effect of increased pixel noise due to e.g. stars in the FoV (LST Collaboration, in prep.).
+To separate pixels containing Cherenkov light emitted by the atmospheric shower particles from background noise, we carried out image cleaning, taking into account the pixel-wise noise fluctuations (LST Collaboration, in prep.).
+This method exploits background level information provided by dedicated interleaved pedestal events (containing only noise) acquired during observations at a rate of 100 Hz to reduce the effect of increased pixel noise due to stars in the FoV for example (LST Collaboration, in prep.).
 The cleaned shower images were parameterized with Hillas parameters \citep{1985ICRC....3..445H}.
-Then, Random Forests (RFs) trained on Monte Carlo (MC) simulated images of gamma and proton events were applied for the gamma/hadron separation (resulting in the so called Gammaness parameter estimation for each event)\footnote{Gammaness parameter indicates how likely it is that the event is created by a gamma ray, rather than a proton or other cosmic-ray particle.}, energy and arrival direction reconstruction of each event, using the Hillas parameters as inputs to the RF.
-As shower development for a primary particle/photon of given energy depends on the specific orientation of each shower relative to the local magnetic field, and the amount of Cherenkov light collected with the telescope depends on shower zenith angle, we trained the RFs on MC events simulated along a declination line, following the approximate path of the source in zenith and azimuth during the night (LST Collaboration, in prep.).
-While a constant low Night Sky Background (NSB) level was assumed in MC simulations, the real observations are performed in a wide range of NSB conditions.
-To reach the best possible performance in this particular analysis, we tuned the NSB levels in the training sample of MC simulated images on real data adopting the-so-called "noise padding" method (for further details see LST Collaboration, in prep.).
+We then applied a random forest (RF) algorithm trained on Monte Carlo (MC) simulated images of gamma and proton events in order to separate the gamma rays from the hadrons (resulting in an estimation of the so-called Gammaness parameter for each event)\footnote{Gammaness parameter indicates how likely it is that the event is created by a gamma ray, rather than a proton or other cosmic-ray particle.} and to reconstruct the energy and arrival direction of each event, using the Hillas parameters as inputs to the RF.
+As shower development for a primary particle or photon of given energy depends on the specific orientation of each shower relative to the local magnetic field, and the amount of Cherenkov light collected with the telescope depends on the zenith angle of the shower, we trained the RFs on MC events simulated along a declination line that follows the approximate path of the source in zenith and azimuth during the night (LST Collaboration, in prep.).
+While a constant low night-sky background (NSB) level was assumed in MC simulations, the real observations are performed in a wide range of NSB conditions.
+To reach the best possible performance in this particular analysis, we tuned the NSB levels in the training sample of MC-simulated images to that of real data, adopting the so-called "noise padding" method (for further details see LST Collaboration, in prep.).